 For all non-nationals of the country of employment, the Right to Work assessment (if applicable) will add three extra days to the total time to onboard.
 There may be extra time required if we need to follow-up on the right to work assessment.

 Please note, payroll cut-off dates can impact the actual first day of employment.
 Remote has a payroll cut-off date of the 10th of the month unless otherwise specified.

-Learn how employment taxes affect your payroll and your employees’ paychecks in Romania.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Romania.